sima-11/SMSegmentView/README.md

 ```

 #### Optional Step
-You can programmatically select a segment by calling `selectSegmentAtIndex(index: Int)`.
+You can programmatically select/deselect a segment by calling `selectSegmentAtIndex(index: Int)`.

+# Support Vertical Mode
+You can organise all segments vertically by setting the `segmentMode` as `.SegmentOrganiseVertical`.
+It is set to `.SegmentOrganiseHorizontal` by default.
+E.g. `segmentView.segmentMode = .SegmentOrganiseVertical`

 # More Info